 (For help with this, check out my Reinvent Yourself coaching programme.)

 Everything eventually ends.
 This is positive, as it creates space for new things to emerge and grow.

 Some endings, however, come unexpectedly and can feel forced upon us and traumatic – like a loved one passing away suddenly, a redundancy we didn’t expect, or the end of our marriage.
 Other endings, like the kids flying the nest, we can see coming, and yet we still feel pain when they happen.

 Yet other endings, like the passing of a long-suffering relative we’ve been looking after, or leaving a stressful job, can bring relief.

-And sometimes we just know, quietly within ourselves, that we’ve come to the end of the line, and given all we can contribute, to a person, or a situation.
-And we feel clearly it’s time to move on.
+Sometimes we just know, quietly within ourselves, that we’ve come to the end of the line and have given all we can to a person or a situation.
+Then we feel clearly that it’s time to move on.

 Endings are the perfect time to re-orient ourselves and our life.
 But before we can do that, we have to do the work of letting things go.
 Process what’s happened.
 Grieve what we lost.
-Celebrate what we gained.
 Be grateful for what we experienced.
 Understand what we can learn.
 Only then will we be ready to start looking forward again.